 - All pupils in Years 7 13 are included in the distribution of resources, activities, information and events during key weeks throughout the year including National Careers Week and National Apprenticeship Week.
-Pupils are encouraged to engage with these opportunities and activities to widen their knowledge and future aspirations of the different options and careers available. - Pupils are introduced to stereotyping across different aspects of life including careers.
+Pupils are encouraged to engage with these opportunities and activities to widen their knowledge and future aspirations of the different options and careers available. - Pupils are encouraged to use the careers resources in more detail to explore different career areas and match careers to their strengths and interests.